Jüri Vips: 2023 season

 At the end of August 2023, Rahal Letterman Lanigan Racing announced that Vips would make his IndyCar debut, partaking in the final two races of the 2023 season, replacing the departed Jack Harvey.
 He finished his first race Grand Prix of Portland in eighteenth place and winning the rookies race.
 Vips ended the season with eighteen points and in 33rd place.
 Vips ultimately was not selected to replace Harvey going forward with RLL, with the seat instead going to Pietro Fittipaldi.

 2024 season

-On August 7, 2024, it was announced that Vips would return to drive for RLL at Portland, this time driving the No. 75 entry.
+On 7 August 2024, it was announced that Vips would return to drive for RLL at Portland, this time driving the No. 75 entry.

+Endurance racing career

+2026

+At the start of 2026, Vips was confirmed to make his debut in the GTD Pro class with RLL Team McLaren at the 2026 24 Hours of Daytona.

 Personal life

 Vips is noted for his ability to perform complex mental calculations from a young age, having appeared on an Estonian talent show to demonstrate this ability.